 - CSU – State University Grant (SUG)

-SUG and MCS require the student be assessed “mandatory system wide fees” (State Tuition Fee) to be eligible for payment.
-Extended Education fees are separate and distinct from the State Tuition Fee and thus not eligible for payment by SUG or MCS.
+SUG requires the student be assessed “mandatory system wide fees” (State Tuition Fee) to be eligible for payment.
+Extended Education fees are separate and distinct from the State Tuition Fee and thus not eligible for payment by SUG.

 Other Sources of Financial Assistance:

 - Other financial loans